-As I climbed under the covers, rocking in agony, my puzzled wife tried to sort through the medical breakdown on the telephone.
-Once the on-call doctor understood that it was not paranoia over being poisoned by someone, he told her it was too late to pump my stomach.
+As I climbed under the covers, rocking in agony, my puzzled wife tried to sort through the medical breakdown over the telephone.
+Once the on-call doctor understood that it was not paranoia over being poisoned by someone, (an assumption that should not have been made to begin with) he told her it was too late to pump my stomach.
 Whatever I ate would eventually work its way out and I should follow up with a visit to my primary health provider in the morning.

 No Food In Sight

 I literally could not stomach the ordeal.
 The next morning, my guts convulsed when attempting to eat breakfast.
 My physician saw me and scheduled a test for a perforated ulcer.
-I drank a chalky cherry flavored barium before being rotated in various positions while taking X-rays.
+I drank a chalky cherry flavored barium before being rotated like a propeller on a single-engine aircraft while taking X-rays.
 The gastroenterologist could say with confidence that there were no perforations.
 The lining of my stomach was apparently irritated.
 Secretion of gastric juices caused discomfort.
 "So how long will this last?"
 I asked.
 He shrugged it off with uncertainty.
 Technically, such irritation is still considered an ulceration.
 A prescription for Tagamet was accepted.

 After a few days, starving to death seemed like a real possibility.
 Determined to find something edible, I gathered various soft foods.
 Cream of Wheat triggered convulsions, as did scrambled eggs.
 A bite of toast was painful.
 Let me qualify the degree of pain.
 Have you ever had a cramp in your calf?
 Imagine that feeling in your stomach whenever you take a bite of food.